nakkaya/emacs/readme.md

 your username as required.

 There are sample `docker-compose.yml` files in `devops/docker/`.
-That will launch a web based interface that can be used on remote machines and another that will launch Emacs in GUI mode with X forwarded If you have `python` `invoke` installed these can be launched using,
+That will launch a web based interface that can be used on remote machines.
+If you have `python` `invoke` installed these can be launched using,

-    # For GUI Interface (By attaching to a running X Server)
-    invoke gui

     # For Web & GUI Interface (By attaching using xpra)
     invoke up